 More than 2 million vehicles travel on this road every day, thereby increasing the odds of an accident occurring.
 During rush hours, traffic can be so heavy that all lanes are a slow crawl if not completely stopped.
 Drowsy and distracted drivers make this road dangerous.
 The width of this road increases to 18 lanes, when the I-285 intersects with I-85, creating further creating confusion to drivers who are not paying attention.

-These are just some of America’s most dangerous highways for truck drivers.
+These are just some of America’s most dangerous highways for truck drivers, according to our truck accident lawyers.
 Though accidents can happen anywhere at any time, it is essential that you always remain extra cautious when driving your truck in any of these roads.